Security Camera Installation Guides

 Using POE switches to reduce cabling

 You can run one cable to a POE switch and then run several cameras to that switch, however, POE switches are not plug-n-play.
-POE switches do require you to know a decent amount about networking.
+POE switches do require you to know a decent amount about computer networking.

 Cables run over 300 feet